elusivecodes/FyreSchema/README.md

 **Has Foreign Key**

-Determine if the table has a foreign key.
+Determine whether the table has a foreign key.

 - `$name` is a string representing the foreign key name.